-Harris County Municipal Utility District No. 285 was created by the Texas Water Commission, now the Texas Commission on Environmental Quality (the "TCEQ"), in 1986, and operates pursuant to Chapters 49 and 54 of the Texas Water Code.
+Authorized But Unissued Bonds \$30,215,000 bonds for water, sewer and drainage facilities and \$33,128,223.60 for refunding purposes will remain authorized but unissued after issuance of the Bonds.
+See "THE BONDS - Authority for Issuance" and - "Issuance of Additional Debt."
+Municipal Bond Insurance Assured Guaranty Municipal Corp. ("AGM").
+See "BOND INSURANCE" and "BOND INSURANCE RISK FACTORS."
+Municipal Bond Rating S&P Global Ratings (AGM Insured) "AA" (stable outlook).
+Moody's Investors Service, Inc. (AGM Insured) "A2" (stable outlook).
+Moody's Investors Service, Inc. (Underlying) "A2."
+See "BOND INSURANCE" and "RATINGS."
+Legal Opinions Allen Boone Humphries Robinson LLP, Houston, Texas, Bond Counsel.
+See "LEGAL MATTERS."
+Verification Agent Robert Thomas CPA, LLC.
+See "VERIFICATION OF ACCURACY OF MATHEMATICAL COMPUTATIONS."
+THE DISTRICT Description Harris County Municipal Utility District No. 285 was created by the Texas Water Commission, now the Texas Commission on Environmental Quality (the "TCEQ"), in 1986, and operates pursuant to Chapters 49 and 54 of the Texas Water Code.
 The District contains approximately 1,227.4 acres of land.
 The District is located entirely within Harris County, Texas, approximately 12 miles east of the central business district of the City of Houston, Texas.
 The District is located entirely within the extraterritorial jurisdiction of the City of Houston.
 The northeast portion of the District is bounded by a regional detention pond to the east, U.S. 90 to the north, Beltway 8 to the west and a power line corridor to the south.
 The southeast portion of the District is bounded by a power line corridor to the east and north, Beltway 8 to the west, and Wallisville Road to the south.
 The southwest portion of the District is bounded by Beltway 8 to the east, a power line corridor and pipeline easements to the north, a water canal to the west, and Harris County Fresh Water Supply District No. 51 ("FWSD No. 51") and Harris County Municipal Utility District No. 53 ("MUD No. 53") to the south.
 The northwest portion of the District is bounded by Beltway 8 to the east, U.S. 90 to the north, Uvalde Road to the west, and a power line corridor and pipeline easements to the south.
 See "THE DISTRICT - Authority" and - "Description," "AERIAL PHOTOGRAPH OF THE DISTRICT," and "APPENDIX A - LOCATION MAP."
+Authority The rights, powers, privileges, authority and functions of the District are established by Article XVI, Section 59 and Article III, Section 52 of the Constitution of the State of Texas and the general laws of the State of Texas pertaining to municipal utility districts, particularly Chapters 49 and 54 of the Texas Water Code, as amended.
+See "THE DISTRICT - Authority."

-Development, Home Construction and Principal Land Owners
+Development, Home Construction And Principal Land Owners

-As of March 1, 2020, the District contained a total of 2,453 fully developed single-family residential lots on all 2,453 of which single-family homes have been constructed and all of which have been sold to home buyers.
-In addition, a total of 1,512 apartments and commercial above-ground improvements totaling approximately 1,056,356 square feet of building area have been completed.
-Commercial improvements totaling approximately 28,156 square feet of building area are currently under construction.
+As of March 1, 2021, the District contained a total of 2,453 fully developed single-family residential lots on all 2,453 of which single-family homes have been constructed and sold to home buyers.
+Such single-family homes have been constructed in Woodforest North, Sections 3, 4, 8 and 10, Plantation at Woodforest, Sections 1 though 6, New Forest, Sections 1 and 2, New Forest West, Sections 1 through 4, Liberty Lakes, Sections 1 through 10 and Carpenters Landing, Sections 1 through 5, 7 and 8 on approximately 570.28 acres located within the District.
+In addition, a total of 1,512 apartment units and commercial above-ground improvements totaling approximately 1,112,330 square feet of building area have been completed.
+Commercial improvements totaling approximately 57,489 square feet of building area are currently under construction.